 In May, Black Hawk’s warriors won a significant victory that left the Americans badly demoralized.
 As subsequent generations of Indian fighters would learn, however, the mighty force of the U.S. government was relentless.
 On August 2, U.S. soldiers nearly annihilated Black Hawk’s band as it attempted to escape west across the Mississippi, and Black Hawk finally surrendered.

 Casualties in the 15-week war were grossly one-sided.
 An estimated 70 settlers or soldiers lost their lives; estimates for the number of Indians killed are between 442 and 592.
 Black Hawk was captured and incarcerated for a time in Fortress Monroe, Virginia.
-In order to demonstrate the futility of further resistance to the powerful Americans, Black Hawk was taken on a tour of the major eastern cities before being relocated to an Iowa Indian agency.
+In order to demonstrate the futility of further resistance to the American settlers, Black Hawk was taken on a tour of the major eastern cities before being relocated to an Iowa Indian agency.
 He lived the remaining six years of his life under the supervision of a Sauk chief who had once been his enemy.
 Unlike Black Hawk, the Sauk chief had cooperated with the United States government.